espocrm/documentation/administration/formula.md

 `entity\countRelated('opportunities', 'open')`

-It's possible to apply a [list report](../user-guide/reports.md) as a filter the same say as for sumRelated function.
+It's possible to apply a [list report](../user-guide/reports.md) as a filter.
+More info below.

 #### record\exists